lohitpt252003/frontend-for-annaforces/README.md

 *   **`Profile`**: Displays the logged-in user's profile information, fetched from the backend.
 *   **`UserSubmissions`**: Displays a list of all submissions for a specific user, fetched from the backend.
 Each submission is a clickable link to its detailed view.
 *   **`SubmissionDetail`**: Displays the detailed information for a specific submission, including code, language, status, and test results, fetched from the backend.
+*   **`CodeSubmission`**: Provides a form for users to submit code for a specific problem, including language selection and code input.
 *   **`ProtectedRoute`**: A routing helper component that ensures only authenticated users can access certain routes.

 ### Authentication Flow